-- (a) Make the initial assessment of a potentially hazardous material from a safe distance. - (b) Notify Dispatch, appropriate supervisors, the appropriate fire department and hazardous response units. - 1.
-Provide weather conditions, wind direction, a suggested safe approach route and any other information pertinent to responder safety. - (c) Wear personal protective gear, being cognizant that some hazardous material can be inhaled.
+- (a) Make the initial assessment of a potentially hazardous material from a safe distance. - (b) Notify Dispatch, appropriate supervisors, the appropriate fire department, and hazardous response units. - 1.
+Provide weather conditions, wind direction, a suggested safe approach route, and any other information pertinent to responder safety. - (c) Wear personal protective gear, being cognizant that some hazardous material can be inhaled. - (d) Remain upwind, uphill and at a safe distance, maintaining awareness of weather and environmental conditions, until the material is identified and a process for handling has been determined.